-In this daily drama camp, the two age groups alternate between Creative Drama and Adventures in Speech Arts with a supervised snack break in between classes.
+In this daily drama camp, campers in grades 1-3 and 4-7 alternate between Creative Drama and Adventures in Speech Arts, with a supervised snack break in between classes.
 Instructors modify individual classes to fit the age range of each group.
 Creative Drama and Adventures in Speech Arts perfectly demonstrate the benefits of arts education.
 Not only are they both fun and creative, they teach empowering skills students will use throughout their lives.

 Drama Camp sessions will end with a fun showcase for an audience of family and friends!

 The two sessions will be individualized and different – so you can register your child for both weeks!

 Children will learn the fundamental techniques of stage acting and get a taste of improvisational drama.
 By creating scenes and characters as they think on their feet, students will learn to trust their impulses, instincts, and imagination.
 Students will discover a refreshing experience - where “mistakes” are half the fun.
 In this positive environment, failure quickly loses its sting, giving kids the confidence to take risks, step outside of their comfort zones and explore their imaginations.